 This team also includes a coordinator who helps guide patients through the ins and outs of cancer treatment and coordinates their initial visit.

 Contact the coordinator to schedule appointments or ask questions beforehand.
 We’ll work to schedule all of your appointments at the same time to make your care easier and more convenient.
 Most of the treatment for gynecologic cancers is offered at Wiser Hospital for Women, meaning patients are seen in women-only treatment areas.
-Some women also may receive outpatient treatment at the Cancer Institute at Jackson Medical Mall.
+Some women also may receive outpatient treatment at the Cancer Center and Research Institute at Jackson Medical Mall.

 Doctors recommend most women begin most annual gynecologic screenings around age 21.
 The screenings are typically done during an annual wellness visit to a gynecologist or primary care physician.
 UMMC provides screenings for cervical and endometrial cancers at our Women’s Care locations at Jackson Medical Mall, Grants Ferry, and Women’s Specialty Care at Mirror Lake.

 UMMC offers the leading-edge technology and treatment for gynecologic cancer, including surgery, chemotherapy, radiation therapy, and clinical trials, when appropriate.